lorrli274/next/courses/community/Google-s Python Class/Exercises/Copy Special/01-Overview.md

 Suggested functions for your solution:

-* get_special_paths(dir) -- returns a list of the absolute paths of the special files in the given directory
+* get_special_paths(dir): Returns a list of the absolute paths of the special files in the given directory
-* copy_to(paths, dir) given a list of paths, copies those files into the given directory
+* copy_to(paths, dir): Given a list of paths, copies those files into the given directory
-* zip_to(paths, zippath) given a list of paths, zip those files up into the given zipfile
+* zip_to(paths, zippath); Given a list of paths, zip those files up into the given zipfile